sseefried/docker-epidemic-build-env/README.md

 ## Installation

+Please ensure that you are using at leaast Docker version 1.6.
+Check with `docker version`.

 ### (Optional) Build `debian-wheezy-ghc-android`

 You probably only want to do this if for some reason you can't download